shahmeer-raza/shahmeer-raza/README.md

 ---

-### 👨‍💻 About Me
+### About Me
-Hey, I'm Shahmeer 👋 Currently doing my BS in Cyber Security and figuring things out one module at a time.
+Hey, I'm Shahmeer, Currently doing my BS in Cyber Security and figuring things out one module at a time.
 I live in the terminal, Linux is home for me, and I'm slowly falling in love with networking, Nmap, and Wireshark.

 Right now I'm grinding through NetAcad courses, poking around TryHackMe, and picking up Python along the way.
 End goal?
 Red Teaming — but I'm taking it slow and steady instead of rushing.

 Always down to learn from others, collab on something cool, or just talk shop about security.
-Hit me up 🤝
+Hit me up

 ---

-### ⚡ Skills & Arsenal
+### Skills & Arsenal

 <p align="center"><b>Languages</b></p>
 <p align="center">